 CBT for Work-Related Stress

 Stress, of the right kind, at the right time and of the right amount, can help you achieve your objectives by stimulating thought and creativity, and providing the energy boost to improve performance.
-But if you find you’re being adversely affected by chronic stress, at my City-based private practice I specialise in using CBT to put you back in control.
+But if you find you’re being adversely affected by chronic stress, we specialise in using CBT to put you back in control.

 What is Stress?